Pennon Group (PNN) Ord 40.7p Shares

 The core water business has delivered impressive results.
 A rigid control of costs has allowed it to generate some of the best regulated returns in the sector, while also earning rewards from Ofwat for exceeding targets.

 Viridor collects household waste, sorts it, then recycles as much as possible.
 The residual waste is burned in energy recovery facilities (ERFs) to generate electricity.
-Progress here hasn't been entirely smooth, with the facilities at Glasgow and Greater Manchester both encountering problems.
-Pricing also looks difficult, but Pennon is coping well with the pressures.
-Various cost saving initiatives are helping margins rise.
+Progress here hasn't been entirely smooth, with construction of the facility at Glasgow encountering problems.
+Pricing also looks difficult, but cost savings are helping Pennon cope with the pressures.

 However, the regulated water business remains the senior partner, and is therefore crucial to the group's dividend plans.
 As with most utilities, the potential for the stock to yield a reliable income is probably the main attraction.

 The prospective yield is 6.6% and the plan is to increase the payout by RPI inflation plus 4 percentage points each year.
 Pennon's continued delivery of double digit return on regulated equity supports these goals.
 However, tougher regulatory conditions from 2020 mean we'll be reading the outlook statement in May's upcoming results with interest.